pjreddie/darknet/README.md

 * C++ API - arapaho, that works in conjunction with libdarknet-cpp-shared.so

 * darknet-cpp supports OpenCV3.
-Tested on Ubuntu 16.04 and CUDA 8.x
+Tested on Ubuntu 16.04 and windows, with CUDA 8.x

 **Usage**